 4. Keep It Short and Sweet

-Short subject lines not only ensure readability but also fit the fast-paced lifestyle of your audience.
+Subject lines kept short maintain readability while matching the fast-paced lifestyle of your audience.

 5. Pose a Question

-Questions have a unique way of piquing curiosity, making them an effective strategy for encouraging engagement.
-When you invite the recipient to think about their answer, you increase the likelihood they will open your email.
+The unique nature of questions to spark curiosity makes them successful tools for enhancing audience engagement.
+Prompting the recipient to ponder their response boosts the probability they will open your email.
 Consider the following:

 6. Use Numbers or Lists